-The number of interpolators available for processing varying variables is given by the value of the implementation-dependent constant MAX_VARYING-COMPONENTS.
-This value represents the number of individual scalar numeric values that can be interpolated; varying variables declared as vectors, matrices, and arrays will all consume multiple interpolators.
-When a program is linked, all components of any varying variable written by a vertex shader, read by a fragment shader, or used for transform feedback will count against this limit.
-The transformed vertex position (gl_Position) is not a varying variable and does not count against this limit.
-A program whose shaders access more than the value of MAX_VARYING_COMPONENTS components worth of varying variables may fail to link, unless device-dependent optimizations are able to make the program fit within available hardware resources.
+The number of components (individual scalar numeric values) of varying and special variables that can be written by the vertex shader, whether or not a geometry shader is active, is given by the value of the implementation-dependent constant MAX_VERTEX_OUTPUT_COMPONENTS.
+Outputs declared as vectors, matrices, and arrays will all consume multiple components.

+When a program is linked, all components of any varying and special variable written by a vertex shader will count against this limit.
+A program whose vertex shader writes more than the value of MAX_VERTEX_OUTPUT_COMPONENTS components worth of varying variables may fail to link, unless device-dependent optimizations are able to make the program fit within available hardware resources.